Designing and launching your business website is an exciting project that can open up new opportunities.

 - SSL.
 Short for Secure Sockets Layer, SSL encrypts communications between an Internet browser and web server.
 Obtaining an SSL certificate is a basic step for e-commerce sites; SSL better protects sensitive information, like credit card numbers, entered into your site.

 - Below the fold.
-After your site shows up on an Internet browser, any content that visitors would have to scroll down to see would be described as “below the fold.”
+After your site shows up on an Internet browser, any content visitors must scroll down to see would be described as “below the fold.”
 In good website design, certain content will ideally appear above the fold, immediately visible to visitors.

 - Site map.
 A site map will serve as a kind of table of contents or index for your site.
-It allows search engines to crawl through your site more easily and pick up on your content.
+Search engines can crawl through your site more easily and pick up on your content.

 - DDoS attack.
 Short for “Distributed Denial of Service” attack, it’s when cyber criminals attempt to make your website unavailable by flooding it with more traffic than it can support.

-If you have any additional questions, please contact us.
+If you have any additional questions, please get in touch with us.
 When working with our clients, we make sure they understand everything we’re doing to help make their site professional, reliable, and secure.